 The hue refers to the overall color name.
-And while many marketers focus only on hue, this is a mistake.
-Studies show both value and chroma play a larger role in the way colors impact human emotion than hue.
+While many marketers focus only on hue, this is a mistake.
+Studies show that both value and chroma play a larger role in the way colors impact human emotion than hue.

 The value of a color refers to its level of brightness.

 When you go to adjust the value or chroma of a color in editing software, it’ll likely look like the following.